magwenelab/WeavePop/README_JupyterHub.md

 ## Reserve a VM
 Go to `https://vcm.duke.edu/`
-Click on "Reserve a VM"
+Click on "Reserve a VM".
-Click on "Ubuntu Server 20.04"
+Click on "Ubuntu Server 20.04".
-Accept Terms and Conditions and wait to reveive an e-mail Open a Terminal and access your VM by typing the SSH command in the e-mail. `ssh cz192@vcm-40396.vm.duke.edu`.
+Accept Terms and Conditions and wait to receive an e-mail.
+Open a Terminal and access your VM by typing the SSH command in the e-mail. `ssh cz192@vcm-40396.vm.duke.edu`.
 If you have SSH Keys configured you don't need to provide your Duke password.
 You will get this message:
 ```
-The authenticity of host 'vcm-40528.vm.duke.edu (152.3.56.214)' can't be established.
+The authenticity of host 'vcm-40396.vm.duke.edu (196.3.21.758)' can't be established.
 ED25519 key fingerprint is SHA256:WKqxm4gl3ogU3vXzqCI5bUyujZkUwpO9o4FItfBSUXo.
 This key is not known by any other names
 Are you sure you want to continue connecting (yes/no/[fingerprint])?